NCAS-CMS/cfdm/docs/source/philosophy.rst

 The basic requirement of the reference implementation is to represent the logical :ref:`CF data model <CF-data-model>` in memory with a package of Python classes, with no further features.
-However, to be useful, the implementation must also have the practical functionality to read and write netCDF datasets, and inspect CF data model constructs.
+However, in order to be useful the implementation must also have the practical functionality to read and write netCDF datasets, and inspect CF data model constructs.

-In order to satisfy both needs there is a stand-alone core implementation, the :ref:`cfdm.core <class_core>` package, that includes no functionality beyond that mandated by the CF data model, including any information about the netCDF encoding of field constructs.
+In order to satisfy both needs there is a stand-alone core implementation, the :ref:`cfdm.core <class_core>` package, that includes no functionality beyond that mandated by the CF data model (and therefore excludes any information about the netCDF encoding of field constructs).
 This core implementation provides the basis for an extended implementation, the :ref:`cfdm <class_extended>` package, that allows the reading and writing of netCDF datasets, as well as having comprehensive inspection capabilities.

 .. _CF-conventions: